saneetnaik/Mercari-Price-Suggestion-Challenge/Steps.md

 # Steps
-1. Analysis the data
+1. Analysed the data
 2. Cleaned the data
 3. Extracted the features
 4. Identified ML model
 5. Trained and validated the model
 6. Tuned the model and feature extraction
-7. Used the model to predict the price for test.csv
+7. Used the model to predict the price for test.tsv

+# Potential shortcomings

+# Possible improvements

 ## Data analysis/cleaning up the data